Hellenistic period: Background

-Succeeding his father, Alexander took over the Persian war himself.
-During a decade of campaigning, Alexander conquered the whole Persian Empire, overthrowing the Persian king Darius III.
-The conquered lands included Asia Minor, Assyria, the Levant, Egypt, Mesopotamia, Media, Persia, and parts of modern-day Afghanistan, Pakistan, and the steppes of central Asia.
-The years of constant campaigning had taken their toll however, and Alexander died in 323 BC.
+Succeeding his father, Alexander took command of the Persian war.
+Over a decade of campaigning he overthrew the Achaemenid Empire and the king Darius III.
+The conquered lands included Asia Minor, Assyria, the Levant, Egypt, Mesopotamia, Media, Persia, and parts of modern Afghanistan, Pakistan, and the central Asian steppes.
+The strain of continuous campaigning was severe, and Alexander died in 323 BC.

-After his death, the huge territories Alexander had conquered became subject to a strong Greek influence (Hellenization) for the next two or three centuries, until the rise of Rome in the west, and of Parthia in the east.
-As the Greek and Levantine cultures mingled, the development of a hybrid Hellenistic culture began, and persisted even when isolated from the main centres of Greek culture (for instance, in the Greco-Bactrian kingdom).
+After his death, the territories he had conquered experienced sustained Greek cultural influence (Hellenisation) for the next two or three centuries, until the rise of the Roman Empire in the west and the Parthian Empire in the east.
+As Greek and Levantine cultures interacted, a hybrid Hellenistic culture developed and persisted even when far from the principal Greek centres, for example in the Greco-Bactrian kingdom.

-It can be argued that some of the changes across the Macedonian Empire after Alexander's conquests and during the rule of the Diadochi would have occurred without the influence of Greek rule.
-As mentioned by Peter Green, numerous factors of conquest have been merged under the term Hellenistic period.
-Specific areas conquered by Alexander's invading army, including Egypt and areas of Asia Minor and Mesopotamia "fell" willingly to conquest and viewed Alexander as more of a liberator than a conqueror.
+Scholars note that not all changes across the former empire can be attributed solely to Greek rule.
+As Peter Green observes, diverse phenomena of conquest are often grouped under the term Hellenistic period.
+In several regions, including Egypt and parts of Asia Minor and Mesopotamia, Alexander was sometimes received as a liberator rather than as a mere conqueror.

-In addition, much of the area conquered would continue to be ruled by the Diadochi, Alexander's generals and successors.
-Initially the whole empire was divided among them; however, some territories were lost relatively quickly, or only remained nominally under Macedonian rule.
-After 200 years, only much reduced and rather degenerate states remained, until the conquest of Ptolemaic Egypt by Rome.
+In the subsequent era, much of the area continued under the Diadochi, Alexander’s generals and successors.
+The empire was initially divided among them, though some territories were quickly lost or only nominally acknowledged Macedonian authority.
+After about two centuries, the remaining successor states were much reduced, culminating in the Roman conquest of Ptolemaic Egypt.